jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 0.00 on the 0–3 scale**, which implies that preCICE does not meet this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “PreCICE is not aware of the partitioning of each component, only of the data exchange between components.”
+- PreCICE is not responsible for the partitioning of each component/participant, only of the data exchange between components. preCICE also does not take care of internal remapping between a component's ranks and sees that as component's responsibility.

 From a technical perspective, considering preCICE's architecture and features:
-- For this requirement, preCICE does not directly implement orchestration-level features, but can be a building block when combined with external scripts, workflow tools, or a dedicated orchestrator.
+- preCICE is aware of MPI level participants if the APi calls are implemented in the solver.

 ### Overall Assessment